networknt/light-rest-4j/docs/content/tutorial/discovery.md

 ### API A

-For API A, as it is calling API B and API C, its handler needs to be changed to calling two other APIs and needs to load a configuration file that define the urls for API B and API C.
+For API A, as it is calling API B and API C, its handler needs to be changed to call two other APIs and needs to load a configuration file that define the urls for API B and API C.

 DataGetHandler.java